A time to say thanks, fundraising - Living Catholic in action in 2013 - appeals, walks, golf day, and schools.

-This year's event is on 9th September 2013.
-Money raised goes to Auricht House - respite care (Centacare).
+This year's event was on 9th September 2013.
+Money raised was donated to Auricht House - respite care (Centacare).
+For photos click here.

 The Catholic Charities Appeal was founded in 1941 by Archbishop Beovich.
 It is a Diocesan Appeal to help people in our community.

 Originally the Appeal was established to support the four orphanages in the Diocese:

 - The Orphanage of St Vincent de Paul which was originally founded in 1866 was transferred to Goodwood in 1888 under the care of the Sisters of Mercy.